nanoos-pnw/site-timeseries/notes.md

 # NANOOS handling of long time series
+- 1/18/2017.
+Some edits from this meeting
-11/12/2015.
+- 11/12/2015.
 Messy notes and issues for discussion.
 Includes some notes from the meeting itself.

 ## Compliance Checker
 - from 11/24/2015, but added here on 1/12/2017